-Umpqua Basin Water Association is a large, privately owned, non-profit rural drinking water co-operative serving approximately 9,500 people through 22 reservoirs and 14 pump stations, supplying 290 miles of pipeline covering some 100 square miles of land lying west and north of Roseburg.
-Our 3,672 service connections are composed primarily of rural residential users together with 96 commercial, industrial, and public users.
+Umpqua Basin Water Association is a large, privately owned, non-profit rural drinking water co-operative serving approximately 9,599 people through 22 reservoirs and 14 pump stations, supplying 290 miles of pipeline covering some 100 square miles of land lying west and north of Roseburg.
+Our 3,692 service connections are composed primarily of rural residential users together with 96 commercial, industrial, and public users.

 Umpqua Basin Water Association has a full-treatment water plant located on the banks of the North Umpqua River next to Brown's Bridge on Garden Valley.
-During 2023, over 487 million gallons of water was processed through the treatment plant for an average of 1.34 million gallons per day.
+During 2024, over 518 million gallons of water was processed through the treatment plant for an average of 1.42 million gallons per day.
 The plant is operated by well trained and State Certified staff.
 The technology and expertise at the treatment facility allows Umpqua Basin Water Association to consistently exceed all current water quality standards efficiently.

-If, after reading this report, you have questions or would like more information, please call Brad Johnson at (541) 672-5559, 8:00AM to 4:30PM, Monday to Friday.
+If, after reading this report, you have questions or would like more information, please call us at (541) 672-5559, 8:00AM to 4:30PM, Monday to Friday.
 We want our valued customers to be informed about their water utility.
-The Board of Directors meetings are held on the third Tuesday of each month at 12:00 noon at the Association offices, 4972 Garden Valley Rd., Roseburg.
-Copies of this report may be reviewed at the Association offices.
+Copies of this report may be reviewed at the Association office.